mcgannco/NewTube/README.md

 ![Optional Text](./app/assets/images/rightnav.png)
 The right nav features four main options (upload, apps, settings, and profile).
 The camera button allows users to upload videos / tags to NewTube through a form.
 The apps icon displays a drop down menu list of the top five most popular apps (aka tags) on the application.
 Settings allows users to toggle night mode, while the users avatar icon allows users to sign in, sign up, sign out and view their channel.

 The drop down menu lists were implemented through a combination of local react state, as well as applying document event listeners.
-When users clicked on the given icons, the event listener on the respective icon would call for the open app function to be called.
-This function would set the local state of the component to display the drop down items, while also giving the entire document an onClick event to listen for.
-Once the user clicks anywhere outside of the dropdown, the drop down list closes and the even is listener is removed from the document.
+When users click on the given icons, the event listener on the respective icon will call for the open app function to be called.
+This function will set the local state of the component to display the drop down items, while also giving the entire document an onClick event to listen for.
+Once the user clicks anywhere outside of the dropdown, the drop down list closes and the event listener is removed from the document.

 ```javascript
 appDropDown(e) {